lesjames/breakpoint/README.md

 `@import '../components/breakpoint/breakpoint/breakpoint'`

+The jQuery plugin for Breakpoint is AMD compatable and should be loaded with a tool like [RequireJS](http://requirejs.org/).
+If you don't use AMD then make sure jQuery and imagesLoaded are loaded before the Breakpoint plugin.

 #### Yeoman

-For a full, opinionated project setup that includes a build system using [Grunt](http://gruntjs.com/) and [RequireJS](http://requirejs.org/), you can [install Breakpoint with Yeoman](https://github.com/lesjames/generator-breakpoint).
+For a full, opinionated project setup that includes a build system using [Grunt](http://gruntjs.com/) and AMD loading with [RequireJS](http://requirejs.org/), you can [install Breakpoint with Yeoman](https://github.com/lesjames/generator-breakpoint).

 #### Resources